darpa-brass/bbn-immortals/README.md

 ### Validation Test

-The validation test will run a single Challenge instance of each perturbation type that has been implemented to ensure that the DAS executes as expected given valid perturbation info from our mock Test Harness.
+The validation tests are split out between the challenge problems to manage resource requirements for the different challenge problems.
+They will each run Baseline A, Baseline B, and the Challenge scenario for each challenge problem.
+They should each be executed on a machine instance that hasn't been used for a perturbation yet.

 Steps:

 1. Navigate to the utils directory
     `$ cd ~/immortals_repo/shared/utils`
+2. Replace the emulator details in `test_override_file.json` to match the local deployment environment and the configuration required for the challenge problem.
-2. Execute the test script
+2. Execute one of the following test scripts as follows:
+    * `$ ./test_cp1.sh`
+    * `$ ./test_cp2.sh`
-    `$ ./test.sh`
+    * `$ ./test_cp3.sh`

 It will return a non-zero status along with a description of the issue if any of the validation tests fails.